 These application forms are also available through your local Victim Services Unit and community organizations that provide services to victims of crime, or by calling the Financial Benefits Program at 310-0000 or 780-427-7217.

 Alberta's Victims of Crime Act created the Victims of Crime Fund and introduced the Financial Benefits Program in 1997.
 The fund is fully supported by the surcharges on provincial fines and surcharges imposed by the courts under the Criminal Code of Canada.
 This fund supports the Financial Benefits Program as well as other victim programs and services.

-If you have suffered financial loss as a result of a crime, you may have the right to seek restitution from the offender.
-You will be asked to complete a Request for Restitution form which will be provided to you by a police officer investigating your case
+If you've suffered financial loss as a result of a crime, you may have the right to seek restitution from the offender.
+You'll be asked to complete a Request for Restitution form, which will be provided to you by the police officer investigating your case.

 Courts can order convicted offenders to pay restitution to victims as part of their sentence.
 Restitution can cover any out-of-pocket losses directly relating to the crime, including:

 - expenses incurred in moving out of the offender's house

 - losses incurred by unknowingly purchasing or lending money on stolen property

 For additional information, see the Restitution for Victims of Crime brochure or contact your local Victim Service Unit.